lucasLMT/TravelersLandingPage/README.md

 # Landing Page with Parallax Effect and Photo Gallery

 Welcome to the repository for the development of a stunning landing page with a parallax effect and a photo gallery.
 This project is built using React.js, TypeScript, Tailwind CSS, and Vite for a smooth and efficient development experience.
+[Live Demo](https://lucaslmt.github.io/TravelersLandingPage)

 ## Getting Started